d4n3sh/thedaneshproject/content/posts/2010-01-22-youtube-does-music-discovery.md

 ---
 <img loading="lazy" class="alignnone size-medium wp-image-1976" title="You.Tube.Disco" src="/wp-content/uploads/2010/01/You.Tube_.Disco_-450x347.png" alt="" width="450" height="347" srcset="/wp-content/uploads/2010/01/You.Tube_.Disco_-450x347.png 450w, /wp-content/uploads/2010/01/You.Tube_.Disco_.png 981w" sizes="(max-width: 450px) 100vw, 450px" />

 Cool feature from YouTube.
-I think the service is called &#8220;DISCO&#8221;, short for  &#8220;YouTube Music Discovery Project and Playlist Creation Tool&#8221;.
+I think the service is called "DISCO", short for  "YouTube Music Discovery Project and Playlist Creation Tool".

 Search for an artist, watch all their videos or get recommendations for mixes from related artists.